 • To prescribe the duties of the professors and teachers;

 The Board of Trustees has delegated certain additional powers to the President.
 The President is responsible for the management of financial and business affairs of the University, including operation of the physical plant.

 In the inability of the person appointed President to act as President, the Provost shall be Acting President.

 The Provost, as the chief academic and budget officer, administers the academic program (instruction and research in schools and other unaffiliated units) and University services in support of the academic program (student affairs, libraries and information resources, and institutional planning).
 The Provost shares with the President the conduct of the University’s relations with other educational institutions, groups, and associations.

 Programs of instruction in the University are organized primarily in the seven schools.
-Each school is administered by the dean and staff.
+Each school is administered by the Dean and staff.
 Deans of schools are responsible, both academically and administratively, to the Provost.
-The Graduate School of Business, the School of Education, and the Law School act as single units.
-The Schools of Earth Sciences, Engineering, Humanities and Sciences, and Medicine are organized into departments and programs, the chairs of which are responsible to their respective deans.Chairs hold their administrative positions at the will of the President.
+The Graduate School of Business, the Graduate School of Education, and the Law School act as single units.
+The Schools of Earth Sciences, Engineering, Humanities and Sciences, and Medicine are organized into departments and programs, the chairs of which are responsible to their respective Deans.Chairs hold their administrative positions at the will of the President.
 Deans hold their administrative positions at the will of the Provost and the President.

 A complete listing of the University’s administrative and academic executive officers appears in the annual Stanford Directory; additional information is available on-line at http://www.stanford.edu/about/administration/index.html and at http://facultysenate.stanford.edu/committee_resources/index.html.

 Conforming to 1989 and 1990 actions of the Senate of the Academic Council on the recommendations of the Second Committee on the Professoriate, the Professoriate consists of the following categories of professorial appointments: